Nikon D7100 versus Nikon D750

 The D750 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D7100 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Nikon D7100 better than the Nikon D750 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.